-A natural alternative to the hash onion became available when we moved to using BLS signatures in the protocol.
-With the BLS scheme every validator already has a closely guarded random value: the secret key that it signs blocks and attestations with.
+An alternative to the hash onion became available when we moved to using BLS signatures in the protocol.
+With the BLS scheme every validator already has a closely guarded random value: the secret key that it uses for signing blocks and attestations.
 As far as anyone knows the signatures produced are uniformly random.
-Therefore, BLS signatures generated by block proposers are an excellent source of the randomness that we need for updating the RANDAO.